openai/gym/docs/environments.md

 A set of environments from control tasks: Acrobot, CartPole, and LunarLander with various types of anomalies injected into them.
 It could be very useful to study the behavior and robustness of a policy.

 Learn more here: https://github.com/modanesh/anomalous_rl_envs

+### stable-retro

+Fork of gym-retro with additional games, states, scenarios, etc. Open to PRs of additional games, features and plateforms since gym-retro is in maintenance mode.